 Why We Love It: As a rehabilitation manager in her day job, founder Holly Godfrey found it challenging to find great healthcare uniforms—and decided to solve the problem herself while adding some good to the world.

-What it Is: A search engine helping students discover the best scholarships to apply to using data—giving them access to over $25 million in funds to help with their education.
+What It Is: What started as a search engine helping students discover the best scholarships to apply to using data—giving them access to over $25 million in funds to help with their education—now uses data to help people make choices about moving, personal finance, and careers as well.

 Why We Love It: While it began as a project on the side of founder Eppie Vojt’s day job as a VP at Red Ventures, he made enough progress and saw enough success early on that he was able to convince his employer to fund it and allocate resources toward it.